ChrisEsterlein/metadata-catalog/index/README.md

 # INDEX
-This is the Elasticsearch API for searching metadata
+This is the Elasticsearch API for searching metadata.

 ## Prerequisites:
 1. Install elasticsearch 2.4 (NOTE: version 5 isn't supported by spring data 1.5.2) - 'brew install elasticsearch'
 1. To start Elasticsearch - type in command line 'elasticsearch' or do -d to run as daemon which requires killing the PID when done.
+1. Create an application.yml at index module root using SAMPLE-application.yml

 ## Developer setup
 1. Run ./gradlew index:bootrun to start this module